MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/testing-scenarios-for-wip.md

       You should see a WIP-related warning box, asking you to click either **Change to personal** or **Keep at work**.

   2. Click **Keep at work**.
 The content isn't pasted into the non-enterprise app.
-  3. Repeat Step 1, but this time click **Change to personal**, and try to paste the content again.
+  3. Repeat Step 1, but this time select **Change to personal** and try to paste the content again.

       The content is pasted into the non-enterprise app.